Handbook of Operating Procedures 3-1022

 Misconduct:

 An individual's action that is unlawful or unethical including but not limited to: illegal or fraudulent activity; financial misstatements, accounting or auditing irregularities; conflicts of interest or commitment; violation of laws, regulations, rules, or policies.
-Examples of misconduct may be found in the Office for Inclusion and Equity's Procedure and Practice Guide.

 Retaliation: